 TRUE meetings coming up …

-A workshop is planned for Ljubljana in November to iron out remaining issues in the design of the project’s multi-attribute modelling and a meeting at the European Commission in December as part of the first major assessment of the project.
+A workshop is planned for Ljubljana in early December to iron out remaining issues in the design of the project’s multi-attribute modelling and then a meeting at the European Commission in December as part of the first major assessment of the project.
 More to follow.

 Presently (October 2018) visiting Victoria Australia to see more of the forests and cropland in one of the worst droughts in recent decades.
 The River Red Gum trees by the Murray are magnificent (right).
 The crops, unless irrigated are at most a few inches tall and will give hardly any yield.
 On the other hand, irrigated wheat can yield 10 t per hectare.